WillKoehrsen/Data-Analysis/stocker/readme.md

 	pandas 0.22.0
 	pytrends 4.3.0

-These can all be installed with pip from the command line (some of these might require running the command prompt as administrator).
+These can be installed with pip from the command line (some of these might require running the command prompt as administrator).